bergren2/dotfiles/README.md

 If you're using OmniSharp for C# completion, you'll need to [download and install](http://www.mono-project.com/download/) the latest Mono.
 Homebrew's version of Mono doesn't really work well here, unfortunately.

+Some Node libraries to install:

+    $ npm install -g jshint

 Then the easy part: